parsa-epfl/Flexus-Debugging/README.md

 	![addr_sample](https://github.com/persona0220/Flexus-Debugging/blob/master/images/addr_sample.png)

-	: This script shows whole information related to 'address 0xp:0080352c0".
+	: This script shows pattern, serials, and instructions related to 'address 0xp:0080352c0".

 Cypher query language is easy and powerful, so you can do much more things with it.